rocket-pool/RPIPs/RPIPs/RPIP-53.md

 ## Specification

 The specification is going to be one of two possibilities:
-- Either an amendment to v8 [from the research repo]((https://github.com/rocket-pool/rocketpool-research/blob/master/Merkle%20Rewards%20System/merkle-tree-spec.md)), or
+- Either an amendment to v8 specified in [RPIP-51](https://github.com/rocket-pool/RPIPs/blob/main/RPIPs/RPIP-51.md) by Ramana, or
 - An amendment to v9 specified in [candidate RPIP-52](https://github.com/rocket-pool/RPIPs/pull/174) by Patches.

 This change itself is orthogonal to the decision of whether or not v9 is ratified, as v9 is a non-functional format change from JSON to SSZ, but the specification *itself* does depend on whether or not v9 is ratified so it can build upon the proper baseline.
 I'm calling this "v10" because I anticipate v9 will go through and come first.
 I'm happy to formalize the specification once the decision has been made.
 In the mean time, I'll propose the changes here at a high-level.